-Teens and adults (ages 16 and older) with Down syndrome meet to discuss books selected by Next Chapter Book Club.
+Teens and adults aged 16 and older with Down syndrome meet to discuss books selected by Next Chapter Book Club.
 Book Club meets twice a month and is open to all reading levels, including non-readers.
 Visit the DSAWM calendar for upcoming meetings.

 Buddy Up Tennis

-Buddy Up is a weekly tennis program (Saturdays during the school year) that teaches children and teens with Down syndrome the game of tennis while supporting healthy activity and motor function.
-Athletes ages 5 and older work with professional coaches and one-on-one Buddies.
+Buddy Up is a weekly tennis program that teaches children and teens with Down syndrome the game of tennis while supporting healthy activity and motor function.
+Athletes aged 5 and older work with professional coaches and one-on-one Buddies.
 To learn more about Buddy Up Tennis, visit the Buddy Up website.
 Visit the DSAWM calendar for upcoming sessions.

-Teens and adults with Down syndrome (ages 16 and older) learn culinary terminology, cooking methods, measurement and kitchen safety while crafting a delicious, healthy, gluten-free meal.
+Teens and adults with Down syndrome aged 16 and older learn culinary terminology, cooking methods, measurement, and kitchen safety while crafting a delicious, healthy, gluten-free meal.
 Cooking Capers meets twice a month during the school year.
 Visit the DSAWM calendar for upcoming classes.

 ICan Bike Camp

-Every other summer, DSAWM hosts a week-long iCan Bike Camp where children with disabilities ages 8 and older can learn to ride a typical two-wheeled bicycle using proven, research-based methods.
-The next ICan Bike Camp will be held in July 2020.
+Every other summer, DSAWM hosts a week-long iCan Bike Camp where children with disabilities ages 8 and older can learn to ride a typical two-wheeled bicycle using proven, research-based methods. iCan Bike Camp is held on even numbered years.

 Skill Building Series

-In this summer running program, teens and adults with Down syndrome ages 14 and older train for a 5K race by following individualized training plans based on the Couch to 5K program.
-Rapid Runners will take place Mondays in July and August of 2018.
+In this summer running program, teens and adults with Down syndrome aged 14 and older train for a 5K race by following individualized training plans based on the Couch to 5K program.
 Visit the DSAWM calendar for more details.

 Water Ski Clinic